Sifchain/sifnode/ui/README.md

 | `yarn core:test`     | Run core tests with no background chain                       |
 | `yarn core:watch`    | Compile core code in watch mode                               |

-## End to end tests

-`yarn pw:test:stack`

-Will serve the built webapplication in `app/dist` on port 5000 and run tests over this including backing services which are then reset every test.

-`yarn pw:test:debug`

-Will run tests in debug mode over a website served on http://localhost:8080.
-This is good for testing a feature you are working on.
-Ideally when working on a feature you might want to do the following in separate terminals:

-1. `yarn stack:backend` - start up the backing services
-2. `yarn app:serve` - start up the web server
-3. `yarn core:watch` - update the webserver with core code on change
-4. `yarn pw:test:debug` - Run the test suite over the stack - you probably want to isolate the test you need with `.only` methods.

 ## Folder structure

 | Path               | Description                      |